-- Setting up a Table of Contents,
+- Setting up a table of contents

-Automatically generating a Table of Contents
+Tip #1: Automatically Generate a Table of Contents

 A thesis requires a detailed table of contents that lists the headings and page numbers of each section.
-Rather than manually scrolling through your document making notes of where everything is (and having to go back and change numbers every time you add something new or move a section) why not let Word do all the hard work?
+Rather than manually scrolling through your document making notes of where everything is (and having to go back and change numbers every time you [or your supervisor] add something new or move a section) why not let Word do all the hard work?

 With the cursor at the start of the document where you want to insert the Table of Contents:

 Done.
 It’s that easy when you have things set up properly (as described in the previous post)!
 Look how pretty (and easy) it is:

 The table of contents will be generated automatically using the different levels of heading that you defined when you set up your outline.
 This is why it’s really important to use the headings from the styles gallery rather than just manually changing the size and style of font that you’re using.